gphat/omg/_posts/2019-04-18-practitioners-guide-to-system-dashboards-p4.md

 * Coupling alert information can speed incident response.
 * Using any sort of projection requires careful visualization.

+# Summary
+Wow, that’s a lot of words about slapping charts onto a page!
+I've learned a lot about how to make _good_ dashboards that help my users.
+Much of this was contrary to my past opinions and advice I've given.
+Beyond my own growth much of this advice shows how much our tools need to improve, especially in the area of context.

+This stuff is important, as in many organizations these dashboards serve as the primary source of information for the health, effectiveness, and sheer _upness_ of critical services.
+They are also a cultural watering hole for critical functions.
+Dashboards and charts are resources that multiply the creator’s effort.
+A few days of thoughtful design can repay as thousands of hours of engineers, leadership, and/or users that are well informed.
+In many cases these can result in improved response time to problems.

+That’s worth your time, right?

+I hope you’ve enjoyed this guide as much as I've enjoyed research and writing it.
+Please check out the sources cited below each part for more in depth reading on this subject.

+{% include dashboard-guide.html %}

 # Citations
 [^1]: Few, Stephen. _Information Dashboard Design_.
 Analytics Press, 2013.
 [^2]: Tufte, Edward R. _The Visual Display of Quantitative Information._ Graphics Press, 1998.